scsmncao/Riot-Api-Challenge/README.md

 # Riot Games API Challenge 2.0

 # Deployment
-This website is deploy at http://patchbypatch.herokuapp.com
+This website is deployed at http://patchbypatch.herokuapp.com (may take awhile to load)

 # Data
 The data isn't publicly available.